 Today we are going to focus on helping these young techs grow!
 Let’s give them answers and reactions that we expect to receive 90% of the time from our great clients!”

-Rule #2 is: ROLE-PLAY LIKE IT IS REAL
+Rule number two is: ROLEPLAY LIKE IT IS REAL

 When your guys role-play, have them stand-up.
 Movement and action automatically boost the performance of every role-play.